lluism/OMG/Catalogs description.md

-   This repository contains the metal-line doublet catalogs calculated in our paper OMG I (reference) for CIV, SiIV, MgII and NV, after searching all the quasar samples and removing repeated doublets.
+   This repository contains the metal-line doublet catalogs calculated in our paper OMG I (arXiv:1805.00483) for CIV, SiIV, MgII and NV, after searching all the quasar samples and removing repeated doublets.
 See the paper for details on the calculations.
 If you find these catalogs useful, please, cite our work, and let me know if you find some issues with
 the data or its use.